Protecting The Environment

 A scoping exercise was conducted by Paul Stevens and the results were presented at Fauna Taproom in October 2023.
 A plan was then put in place to encourage local residents to get involved and install bird boxes on their homes.

-In 2024, over 66 nests have been installed in 38 locations in 3 clusters, including at Arundel Town Hall.
-A House Martin Tower has been installed in Community Orchard with a speaker that tweets to welcome the birds home.
+In 2024, over 66 nests were installed in 38 locations in 3 clusters, including at Arundel Town Hall.
+A House Martin Tower was erected in Community Orchard with a speaker that tweets to welcome the birds home.
 In May, two training days on bird spotting, identification and reporting were also held.

 In 2025, the number of installed nests rose to over 100.
-Several have been occupied, although not yet by their intended residents.
 A follow-up event was held again at Fauna Taproom in February 2025, at which reports were delivered not only on the B-BOB initiative in Arundel, but also the White Stork project at Knepp.
-A second House Martin tower is planned.

 Funds for this project were provided by RHS, South Downs Sustainable Communities Fund, Sussex Ornithological Society, Arundel Town Council and Fauna Brewery.
 Close to £2000 was raised through local donations.